Chapter 8: The Body Becomes the Storyteller

 • A tight chest might hold grief that was never allowed to surface.

-• Numbness might be my body saying, “That was too much”—a story of something too overwhelming to fully feel.
+• Numbness might be my body saying, “That was too much”, a jammed signal trying to hold back what felt too overwhelming to feel.

-This chapter is about bringing the body into the storytelling process as a co-author.
+These next chapters are about letting the body join the storytelling process as a co-author.

-When the body becomes the storyteller, we bridge the gap between conscious and subconscious memory—and reclaim the experiences that got buried, fragmented, or forgotten.
+When the body becomes the storyteller, we bridge the gap between conscious and subconscious memory—and reclaim the pieces of ourselves that got buried, fragmented, or forgotten.

-We’ll begin by reconnecting with our senses: what we saw, heard, touched, tasted, smelled, and physically felt during intense moments.
-Writing these details helps the brain make sense of what the body went through.
+We’ll start by reconnecting with our senses: what we saw, heard, touched, tasted, smelled, and physically felt during intense moments.
+Putting these details into words helps the brain make sense of what the body went through.

 This can be challenging, because most of us were never taught how to describe physical sensations in words.
-But this can be learned.
+But it's a skill we can learn.
 And we will.

 Why We Veterans Struggle with Sensory Awareness

-Living fully in our senses—rather than getting lost in our heads—is our birthright as human beings.
-It’s how each day is spent in a healthy childhood.
+Living fully in our senses, rather than stuck in our heads, is our birthright.
+It’s how we move through the world in a healthy childhood.

-As hunter-gatherers, life demanded that we stay present, tuned into the compass provided by our senses, fully engaged with the environment around us:
+As hunter-gatherers, life demanded that we stay present, tuned into the compass of our senses, fully engaged with the environment:

-What tracks am I reading?
+• What tracks am I seeing?
 Disturbed branches?
 Empty berry bushes?
 Piles of droppings?

-What do I smell?
+• What do I smell?
 Ripe fruit?
 Animal hide?
-Is my own scent being carried downwind?
+Am I downwind—can others smell me coming?

-How are my people doing?
-Can I track what my spouse, kids, or tribe are feeling—without them having to say a word?
+• How are my people doing?
+Can I track what my spouse, kids, or tribe are feeling—without them saying a word?
 Am I tuned into their facial expressions, tone of voice, and body language?

-The life of a hunter-gatherer was alive and interconnected with its surroundings—with sensory input as the primary survival tool.
+The life of a hunter-gatherer was rooted in connection with its surroundings, using sensory input as the primary survival tool.

-We may never live like hunter-gatherers again, but each of us trained to be a warrior.
-And what is a warrior, if not a hunter trained to track and face human threats?
+We may never live like hunter-gatherers again, but each of us was trained as a warrior.
+And what is a warrior, if not a hunter trained to track and confront human threats?

 That’s why storytelling is a lost skill we Veterans need to reclaim.
-To survive and thrive, a warrior had to be able to tell the story.
+A warrior’s survival often depended on their ability to tell the story.

-Historically, the best hunters and warriors were also the best storytellers—and had the highest survival rates.
+Historically, the best hunters and warriors were also the best storytellers—and the most likely to survive.

 Why?
-Because no other creature could say: "That tiger shows up every day at dusk—so don’t drink from that watering hole alone in the evening".
+Because no other creature could say: 'That tiger shows up every day before sundown, don’t drink from that watering hole alone.'

-The best storytellers could cooperate, pass down knowledge, and share information that lived beyond the present moment—in ways no other living thing was capable of.
+The best storytellers could cooperate, pass down knowledge, and share information that lived outside the present moment—in ways no other creature could.

 Our ancestors used storytelling tactically.
 Their tales carried patterns, warnings, guidance, and other practical knowledge.
-Over time, storytelling became essential to survival.
+Storytelling became essential to survival.

 We are the children of that long line of hunters–gatherers–warriors–storytellers.

 Modern warriors aren’t trained to use sensory awareness as a survival tool.
-Similarly, in civilian life, we don’t need to scan the land for threats, berry bushes, or game.
-That sensory-reliant hunter-gatherer part of us has been dulled by the agricultural, industrial, and digital revolutions.
+In civilian life, we don't scan for threats, berry bushes, or game.
+That primal part of us has been dulled by the agricultural, industrial, and digital revolutions.

-Over time, we've lost our close connection to the body and the world around us.
+Over time, we lost touch with our bodies—and the world around us.
 We started living from the neck up.

-Our stories now come from screens—not from each other.
+Our stories now come from screens instead of each other.

 Trauma Overloads the System

 Trauma adds another layer.
-Traumatic events overwhelm the nervous system.
-Our senses are hit with too much, too fast.
+It overwhelms the nervous system.
+Our senses get hit with too much, too fast.

-Those of us who’ve gone through intense moments in the military know what it’s like to face a threat and be taken over by it.
+Those of us who’ve faced intense moments in the military know what it’s like to have our system hijacked by a threat.
 Time freezes.
-Our brain locks in on survival.
-There’s no time to think.
-We don’t always process what our body was going through.
+Our brain locks in on survival mode.
+Thinking goes offline.
+We don’t usually fully register what our body was feeling in that moment.

-The nervous system has built-in pathways for digesting these moments—things like deep breathing, touch, movement, connection and story.
-(Remember being a kid, seeing something extreme, and rushing out of breath to go tell someone, and sometimes needing to be held?)
+The nervous system has built-in ways to digest these moments: deep breathing, touch, movement, connection and storytelling.
+(Remember being a kid and seeing something intense, rushing out of breath to go tell someone, and maybe needing to be held after?)

-But when those things don't happen, when those outlets aren’t available, the energy stays trapped.
+But when those outlets aren’t available, the energy stays trapped.

-As hunter-gatherers, we’d return to the fire, tell our stories, and discharge that intensity—together.
+As hunter-gatherers, we’d return to the fire, tell our stories, and release that intensity together.

 Today, that completion process rarely happens.
-We often lack communities that ask for our stories—or know how to hold them.
+Many of us lack communities that ask for our stories, or know how to hold them.

-Even when we do tell our stories, it’s often not the full story.
-We often leave out the physical details, the sensations our body still remembers.
+Even when we do tell our stories, it’s often not the full version.
+We leave out the physical details—the raw signals our body never stopped carrying.

 Why?

-Because for many of us, we were never taught how to describe our experiences in detail, especially when those details involve what we physically felt in our bodies.
+Because most of us were never taught how to describe what we were feeling in our bodies.

-Whatever the reason, the full truth of our experiences often remains stuck—held tightly within our bodies, waiting for a safe space to finally be known.
+Whatever the reason, the full truth of our experiences often remains stuck, held tightly within our bodies, waiting for someone to listen.

 Naming Emotions vs. Feeling Physical Sensations

-In today’s culture, when emotions come up, we’re sometimes encouraged to identify and name them (if we're lucky).
-That’s useful—and it’s not the same as actually feeling them.
+In today’s culture, when emotions come up, we’re sometimes encouraged to name them (if we’re lucky).
+That’s useful—but it’s not the same as actually feeling them.

-For example: we don’t feel “anger” in the body.
-We feel a clenched jaw, we feel tense shoulders, a burning face.
-“Anger” is the label we give that combination of sensations.
+For example, we don’t feel “anger” in the body.
+We feel a clenched jaw, tense shoulders, a burning face.
+“Anger” is just the label we give that combination of sensations.

-Every emotion has a corresponding sensation somewhere in the body.
-But most of us were never taught how to feel those sensations—how to stay with them, let them move through us, and actually complete the cycle.
+Every emotion has a matching sensation somewhere in the body.
+But most of us were never taught how to feel those sensations, stay with them, let them move through us, and actually complete the cycle.

 Knowing we’re angry isn’t the same as feeling the anger.

-Because in my experience, to process trauma and live free of its residue, I had to remember not just what happened—but what my body felt while it was happening.
+Because in my experience, processing trauma meant I had to not just remember what happened, but what my body felt while it was happening.

-Endlessly thinking and talking about traumatic experiences kept me stuck.
+Endlessly thinking and talking about trauma kept me stuck.
 Sometimes it even re-traumatized me.
-Some emotions were buried so deep I couldn’t reach them with thoughts alone.
+Some emotions were buried so deep, I couldn’t reach them with thoughts alone.

-But when I found the physical sensations that were connected with those emotions, it felt like finding a back door to what was stuck.
-And that’s when that trapped energy started to move.
+But when I found the physical sensations tied to those emotions, it felt like finding a back door into what was stuck.
+That’s when the trapped energy finally started to move.

-This is why writing in sensory detail is so helpful.
-Many of our stories have only been told from the neck up, and they’ve become dried out and stale.
+This is why writing with sensory detail is so helpful.
+Many of our stories have only been told from the neck up.
+They’ve grown stale.

-In the next chapter, we’ll use that draft like a virtual reality portal—not to relive the pain and just recycle it, but to re-feel what was happening in our bodies.
-To give the pain the attention it never got when things first happened.
-So it can finally loosen the grip it’s had on our nervous system.
+In the next chapter, we’ll use that draft like a virtual reality portal—not to relive the pain, but to re-feel what was happening in our bodies.
+To give that pain the attention it never got—so it can finally loosen its grip on our body.

 • What was I smelling?